MerryMartin/Pyber_Analysis/README.md

 ## Summary
 Based on the results of my analysis, I have  a few recommendations for the CEO of Pyber.

 * Since the volume of riders in urban cities is much higher than in suburban and rural cities, it might be beneficial to allocate resources to the urban cities so they can hire more drivers in order to handle the load better.
 I also suggest that Pyber analyze the data further to determine if most rideshare users are repeat Pyber customers or unique users.
-This would help determine if a membership program might be a good way to encourage more use in the Pyber ridesharing program.
+This would help determine if a "frequent rider" membership program might be a good way to encourage more use in the Pyber ridesharing program.
 * The average fares per rider and driver are both higher for rural and suburban areas, presumable because the rides need to cover more distance in less populated areas.
 One way to maximize profitabilities for these types of areas would be to use vanpools so more passengers could ride together to a common location.
-The CEO could even organize with large employers in the area so commuters could organize into vanpool groups.
+The Pyber CEO could even organize with large employers in the area so commuters could organize into vanpool groups.
 * The number of drivers is the lowest in the rural cities.
 I would recommend that the CEO investigate whether there is a lack of people with vehicles or if potential drivers do not understand the value of ridesharing.
 I would also recommend that she conduct some research into what incentives rural drivers might find enticing.